-Barring unexpected needs, construction will take place behind safety barriers.
-With the exception of three yet to be scheduled nine-day closures at the westbound State College Boulevard off-ramp, the westbound Raymond Avenue off-ramp and the westbound Brookhurst Street on-ramp, there will be no lane or full freeway closures during peak hours.
-Additionally, the HOV and number of general-purpose lanes within the project limits will remain the same before and during construction.
-However, existing auxiliary and emergency shoulders will be eliminated during construction to provide crews the safety and space required to perform lane, shoulder and bridge work.
+It is also important to note that this project will not require lane or full freeway closures during peak hours, unless an urgency or emergency arises.
+Also, the number of general-purpose lanes within the project limits will remain the same before and during construction.
+However, existing auxiliary and emergency shoulders have been eliminated to provide crews the safety and space required to perform lane, shoulder and bridge work.

 The 91 Outreach Team is available to make a presentation to your neighborhood, organization or business.
 Feel free to contact us with your request, questions or comments by email, phone or social media.
 You can also stay informed by visiting this page on a recurring basis, joining the project email list, going to the project map at www.octa.net/91detourmap or following @91fwy on Twitter.